Elinor Florence, Author

 “Take parachute packing.
 To a man it’s a dull, routine job.
 He doesn’t want to pack parachutes.
 He wants to be up there with one strapped to his back.
 But to a woman it’s an exciting job.
 She can imagine that someday a flier’s life will be saved because she packed that parachute well.
 Maybe it will be her own husband’s life or her boyfriend’s.
 That makes parachute packing pretty exciting for her, and she does a much more efficient and speedy job than an unhappy airman would.”

-Perhaps there was even some truth to this outdated attitude!
+Perhaps there was some truth to this outdated attitude!

 Foothill Fliers was the station newsletter of No. 3 Service Flight Training School in Calgary, and in the October 1943 issue, it published an article titled: “Temptations of a ‘Chute Girl.”

-Although the article was written by a woman, Corporal Muriel Ellis, she kept the tone light.
+Corporal Muriel Ellis kept the tone light.
 Here’s an excerpt:

 “Ever miss those nice sheer pre-war silk stockings, girls?
 When you work all day with enough silk to make stockings aplenty for the next eight years, wearing cotton stockings, it’s a great temptation to whip out the scissors.
 Particularly now, when real $1.50 chiffons are as scarce as beefsteak in Berlin.